derickschaefer/goisl/README.md

 ## Installation

-Install the library using `go get`:
+Install the library by importing it and using `go mod tidy`:

 ```bash
 go get github.com/derickschaefer/goisl